-Agenda Title: New Post-Baccalaureate Certificate in Sport and Recreation Management in the Faculty of Kinesiology, Sport, and Recreation, proposed by the Faculty of Graduate Studies and Research
+Agenda Title: Proposal from the Faculty of Graduate Studies & Research for a New Post-Baccalaureate Certificate in Sport and Recreation Management, Faculty of Kinesiology, Sport, and Recreation.

-CARRIED MOTION: THAT the GFC Academic Standards Committee, with delegated authority from General Faculties Council, recommend that GFC Academic Planning Committee approve a new Post-Baccalaureate Certificate in Sport and Recreation Management, as submitted by the Faculty of Graduate Studies and Research and the Faculty of Kinesiology, Sport, and Recreation, and as set forth in Attachment 1, to take effect September 2019.
+THAT the GFC Academic Planning Committee, with delegated authority from General Faculties Council, recommend that the Board of Governors approve a new Post-Baccalaureate Certificate in Sport and Recreation Management, as recommended by the GFC Academic Standards Committee, as submitted by the Faculty of Graduate Studies and Research and the Faculty of Kinesiology, Sport, and Recreation, and as set forth in Attachment 1, to take effect September 2019.